google-deepmind/concordia/concordia/examples/one_more_song/README.md

 followed the changed priority.
 This demonstrates a real intervention, not guaranteed control: name the performer clearly and inspect the whole dialogue as well as the edited component.

+A follow-up with an explicit “Maya herself sings” final offer recorded Maya declining after that same voice-rest edit.
+A separate run that respected her new preference and proposed a silent wave recorded both accepting.
+These are observed local-model examples, not deterministic outcomes or a controlled causal study.
+Leon also accepted a one-minute offer after asking for 30 seconds in one run: inspect votes against the actual dialogue rather than treating a valid choice as proof of consistency.

 The standard controller's paused flag alone is not proof that a currently in-flight human/model action has finished; wait for the step boundary.
 The